 Each of our escape room games is tied into a larger overarching plot, with cryptic items linking different time periods together for our repeat players to find.
 You’ll need to work together to solve mysteries, find hidden relics, infiltrate secret vaults and communicate with aliens.
 It’s unlike anything you’ve ever done before.

-Although our time travel technology technically allows us to be located at many different places and times, our headquarters is located at 1114 Avenue of the Americas.
-Please enter through the front of the Grace building, which can be found on 42nd Street, directly across from Bryant Park.
-(Right between 5th and 6th Avenue).
+Although our time travel technology technically allows us to be located at many different places and times, our escape room games headquarters is located at 1114 Avenue of the Americas.
+Please enter through the front of the Grace Building, which can be found on 42nd Street, directly across from Bryant Park.
+(Between 5th and 6th Avenue).
 Upon arrival you will need to check in with Grace building security, prior to be allowed into our space.
 Anyone over 18 should come prepared with photo ID.

 Tickets are only $30 per person, so reserve your mission today!
 We recommend that reservations are made at least 24 hours in advance.

-Clocking in at over 4,000 square feet Clue Chase is the largest escape room venue in Manhattan.
+Clocking in at over 4,000 square feet Clue Chase is the largest escape room game venue in Manhattan.
 This means that we have plenty of space.
 Our rooms can accommodate groups peaking at 10-14 players, depending on the room.
-We can, and have, hosted corporate groups in excess of 100 total players within a two-and-a-half-hour period with our mobile & portable escape room.
+We have also hosted corporate groups in excess of 100 total players within a two-and-a-half-hour period with our mobile & portable escape room.

 Yes!
 Just make sure you select the private game option while booking out the room.
 If you do not purchase all the available seats in a specific game time it is entirely possible that another group will book the remaining tickets and join you during the game.